AnkurSheel/bookland/Bookland/input/posts/2019/2019-04-04-bad-blood/index.md

 ## Key Quote

 > This is what happens when you work to change things.
-First they think you're crazy, then they fight you, and then all of a sudden you change the world.
+First they think you're crazy, then they fight you, and then all of a sudden you change the world
 >
 > ""Elizabeth Holmes""
 ## Key Takeaways